 I could eat them all!
 But seriously, double or even triple this recipe!
-The amount of stirring means I tripled the pineapple filling and refrigerated the extras to bake later in the week.
+(DEAR FUTURE SELF: TRIPLE THE RECIPE!!!)
+The amount of stirring means you’ll definitely want to make an extra batch.
 Oh and wear long sleeves- if any of the pineapple filling gets on you it will be very hot and it will burrrrrn!

 For the pineapple filling:

-2 × 825g cans of pineapples (either sliced or pieces)
+2 x 825g cans of pineapples (either sliced or pieces)

 200g caster sugar